 All Staff will be required to wear a mask or face covering during their shift.
 TRC Staff will be sanitizing high-use areas and common horizontal surfaces throughout the day.
 Cleaning time will be built into the daily program schedule after lunch, snacks, and group activities, and will be handled by TRC Staff.
 Although we cannot sanitize every individual climbing hold, we will be putting forth our best efforts to sanitize everything else within reason.

-TRC Programs will be operating with a limited occupancy and we will be promoting social distancing in a variety of ways including route density, lobby furniture, and posting instructional signs throughout the facility.
+TRC Programs will be operating with a limited occupancy and we will be promoting social distancing in a variety of ways including lobby furniture arrangement and posting instructional signs throughout the facility.
 All Youth and Parents/Guardians will be required to complete a health-symptom screening to declare they are not symptomatic prior to entering the facility.
 We will not allow anyone who is knowingly experiencing symptoms to climb at the facility.

-Youth will be required to wear a face covering with the exception of when actively climbing, physically exercising, or eating/drinking, and adhere to proper hand hygiene throughout the day.
+Youth will be required to wear a face covering with the exception of when eating or drinking, and adhere to proper hand hygiene throughout the day.

 Q: What will look different day-to-day in Youth Programs due to COVID-19?